The IFTCC Learning Competency Framework

 IFTCC Competency Framework Circle©

-The IFTCC Competency Framework Flowchart©
+The IFTCC Competency Description Framework ©

 The IFTCC Competency Framework Flowchart© explains the full range of competencies in greater detail.

-The Learning Content of the IFTCC Learning Community Platform
+The Context of the IFTCC Learning Platform

-Completing the 2022-2023 Curriculum
+Completing the 2023-24 Curriculum

 Who Makes the Rules About Awards?